Walker, Mets cruise past Nats 4-1, win another series

 AP Sports Writer

+After tagging Soto, Walker threw wildly to second base, and right fielder Starling Marte threw back to third to nail Bell and end the Nationals’ best chance to rally.

+“Things like that, when we’re behind like that, those are not good baserunning decisions,” Washington manager Dave Martinez said.
+“We need to make better decisions.”

-Mark Canha went 3 for 4 with a homer and three RBIs for the NL East-leading Mets, who took two of three from the last-place Nationals.
+Mark Canha went 3 for 4 with a homer and three RBIs for the first-place Mets, who took two of three from the last-place Nationals.
 New York has won nine series and split one, and hasn’t lost two straight games in a month.

+“We have a hitter of the day.
+We give the award out when we come in,” Canha said.
+“Today it was me, and then, what’s cool about this team is, I feel like, I’m pretty sure all our hitters have won the award at some point this year. … Someone always is the hero, and that’s been the coolest part of this year.”

 Walker (1-0) allowed three hits, walked one and threw 85 pitches in the longest of his four starts this season, which was interrupted by a stint on the injured list with right shoulder bursitis.

-Walker benefitted from a bizarre double play that kept Washington from scoring.
-Seth Lugo struck out two in the eighth and Edwin Díaz allowed Juan Soto’s two-out homer in the ninth before retiring Josh Bell to complete the four-hitter.
+Seth Lugo struck out two in the eighth and Edwin Díaz allowed Soto’s two-out homer in the ninth before retiring Bell to complete the four-hitter.

+Soto said he was at fault on the rundown play, which came after he opened the fourth inning with a double off the wall in right-center.

+“I was just caught in the middle of nothing,” he said.
+“I tried to slide.
+I didn’t try to hurt him or anything like that.
+He’s got to give me room to at least slide on the base.”

-The Mets only managed five hits, but they went ahead 2-0 in the first inning on Canha’s bases-loaded single and Washington never seriously threatened.
+The Mets only managed five hits, but they went ahead 2-0 in the first inning on Canha’s bases-loaded single.
 New York took advantage of wild Nationals starter Joan Adon (1-6), who walked five of the first 10 batters he faced.

 Tomás Nido added a run-scoring single with two outs in the fourth that chased Adon, who also hit J.D.
 Davis in the back with a fastball — the 24th time a Mets batter has been hit this season, which leads the majors.